stamarty/CSharp-Exercize/README.md

 - **hr_SimpleArraySum** - Given an array of integers, find the sum of its elements.

 - **SinglyLinkedList** - The singlylinkedlist is a common data structure that consists of nodes and pointers, so I want to know how to build one.
 This class currently has methods to check for empty list, clear list, add node to back, add node to front, and print list.
+Now with DeleteFront, DeleteBack, and Delete.

 - **lc_ToLower** - Takes a string as a parameter and returns the same string all in lowercase.
 There's a method using the built in method **ToLower();** as well as a method I built taking the ascii value of the character and adding 32 if it is capitalized.
 This second method, **ToLowerCaseSB;**, uses **StringBuilder**.